hautonjt/data-pipeline/docs/exercise1.md

 }
 </style>

-# Optional: NiFi Enrichment
+# Extra Lab: NiFi Enrichment

 ---

+# Background: NiFi Enrichment

+In this lab, we will cover how to add processors to enrich events before sending them to the OpenSearch database.

+Specifically, we will learn how to add GeoIP information to an event using the same schema as Beats processors.

+---

-# Record Paths
+# Background: Record Paths

 NiFi operates on JSON files using "Record Path" syntax, and is analogous to a file-path, with the root directory `/` being the root of the JSON object, and sub-keys being folder names.
 For example in the object: